 But if you’re looking for great equipment in air-conditioned rooms and life’s little extras like picturesque swimming pools, saunas and steam rooms well try some of our listed hotels.
 You can get a day pass if you’re only in town for a short time.

 Likewise, you’ve got several options if finding somewhere to practice yoga is high on your list.
-A few classes in Hoi An have been favorably-reviewed but none as extensively as the classes available at Nomad Yoga, a studio and vegetarian café overlooking the rice paddies between the old town and beach.
+A few classes in Hoi An have been favorably-reviewed but none as extensively as the classes available at Nomad Yoga.
 Nomad has a variety of classes suited to avid practitioners and casual yogis alike, ranging from Ashtanga, Hatha to meditation, as well as offering a 200-hour yoga teacher training course.

 Annen, located in central Hoi An, is also comprised of a yoga studio and restaurant.
 A quaint and simple space where you can practice Sivananda Yoga and enjoy a tasty selection of vegan and vegetarian dishes.
 Classes take place three times a day (everyday, except Sunday) and tend to be small and intimate, with two classes at 9:30am and 5:30pm for English-speaking students.